-Interest rate risk
+• Interest rate risk

 Interest rate risk arises from the possibility that changes in interest rates will affect the fair value or future cash flows of financial instruments held by the Company.
-The Company does not incur interest rate risk on its financial instruments recorded at amortized cost, since they all have a maturity of less than one month.
-The subordinated loan bears interest at fixed rates and therefore is not exposed to interest rate risk.
+The Company does not incur interest rate risk on its term deposit investments recorded at amortized cost, since they all have a maturity of less than one month.